 Let’s get the struggle out of the way.
-While this year has held so many great things for me, that sort of made room for one of those age-old questions.
+But, at the same time, this year has held so many great things for me that sort of made room for one of those age-old questions.
 What am I doing with my life!?
 What do I do about the fact that I’m 35 and don’t really have a purpose or a goal to live into.
 What the heck am I going to do with my life?

 I’m having a bit of a who the heck AM I style crisis.

-To be honest, lately, writing hasn’t come easily to me.
+Lately, writing hasn’t come easily to me.
 Which is uncomfortable, because something I’ve always done is write.
 Maybe, I mused, it’s because I’m not sure what I want to say anymore.
 It’s hard to know what to say, never mind how to say it, when you’re not even sure IF there’s anything that you want to say.
-Not to sound dramatic or anything, but the well us dry and that’s because I’ve just been bumping along making do.
+Not to sound dramatic or anything, but the well us dry, and that’s because I’ve just been bumping along making do.
 Without a purpose and without somewhere to get, I’m not sure who I am anymore.